 SANIBEL, Fla.
 (June 1, 2020) – Alison Reece has joined the Clinic for the Rehabilitation of Wildife (CROW) as its newest Conservation Education and Marketing Intern.
 The six-month internship began on June 1.

 Reece, who grew up in Cambridge City, Indiana, is currently attending Indiana State University and is entering her junior year.
 She is pursuing a Bachelor’s degree in marketing with a minor in sustainability.
 Once graduating, Reece hopes to work as a marketing manager in a field geared toward educating others about the environment.

 The Conservation Education & Marketing Internship is a six-month program designed for those interested in pursuing careers in environmental conservation, communication or other related fields.
 Interns learn about CROW on an organizational level and apply the information through public speaking engagements and outreach events.
 They also learn about the impact of communication through social media outlets and community partnerships with local newspaper and media companies.

-Brown will be assisting with presentations, leading tours of CROW’s hospital, and engaging with visitors to the Education Center and events.
-He will also be helping develop content for CROW’s social media pages, website and exhibits in the Education Center.
+Taylor will be assisting with presentations, leading tours of CROW’s hospital, and engaging with visitors to the Education Center and events.
+She will also be helping develop content for CROW’s social media pages, website and exhibits in the Education Center.

 About Clinic for the Rehabilitation of Wildlife (CROW)